-Suicidal thoughts.
+- Suicidal thoughts

-- · Suicide attempts.
+- · Suicide attempts

-- · Depression.
+- Depression

 - Unusual changes in mood or behavior.

-Tell your doctor immediately, or go to the Accident and Emergency department of your nearest hospital if you have any thoughts of harming yourself or committing suicide.
+Tell your Doctor immediately, or go to Accident and Emergency department of your nearest hospital if you have any thoughts of harming yourself or committing suicide.

 All mentions of suicide or violence must be taken seriously.
-Families and caregivers of children and adolescents who are taking Lamotrigine GH should be especially watchful for any changing behaviour.
-Anti-epileptic medicines such as Lamotrigine GH may increase the risk of suicidal behaviour (including suicidal thoughts and suicide attempts).
+Families and caregivers of children and adolescents who are taking Sandoz Lamotrigine should be especially watchful for any changing behaviour.
+Anti-epileptic medicines such as Sandoz Lamotrigine may increase the risk of suicidal behaviour (including suicidal thoughts and suicide attempts).

-If you think you are having an allergic (hypersensitivity) reaction to Lamotrigine GH tablets, TELL YOUR DOCTOR IMMEDIATELY or go to the Accident and Emergency department at your nearest hospital.
+If you think you are having an allergic (hypersensitivity) reaction to Sandoz Lamotrigine tablets, TELL YOUR DOCTOR IMMEDIATELY or go to the Accident or Emergency department at your nearest hospital.
 Symptoms usually include some or all of the following: